-Japan PM's office knew of possible problems with land deal documents
+Japan PM's office knew of possible problems with land-deal documents

 TOKYO (Reuters) - Japanese Prime Minister Shinzo Abe’s office was aware in early March of potential problems with documents about a controversial land sale to a school operator with ties to Abe’s wife, his top spokesman said on Thursday, amid suspicions of a cover-up.

-Abe and Finance Minister Taro Aso have faced fire since the finance ministry’s admission this week that it had altered records involved in the discounted sale of land to the school operator.
+Abe and Finance Minister Taro Aso have been under fire since the finance ministry admitted this week it had altered records relating to the discounted sale of land to the school operator.

-The affair has sparked calls for Aso to quit and could dash Abe’s chances of securing another three-year term from September, when the ruling party will hold a leadership election.
+The affair has sparked calls for Aso to quit and could dash Abe’s chances of securing another three-year term when the ruling party holds a leadership election in September.

 Abe has denied wrongdoing by himself or his wife Akie, while Aso has denied he instructed changes to the records.